 They were ok for the last couple weeks, but the thinness still seemed to hold the moisture close my skin and didn’t allow for good skin healing.

-A great tip I got the second time around was to use adult diapers for the first few days instead of pads after labor.
+A great tip I got the second time around was to use adult diapers for the first few days instead of postpartum pads after birth.
 So brilliant!

 You don’t have to worry about fussing with pads that won’t stay in place.